maksimKarakulin/GoTerminal/README.md

-Here's a `README.md` describing the features of your Go terminal application:

----

 # GoTerminal

 `GoTerminal` is a pretty simple interactive command-line interface built in Go.
 It supports basic commands, math operations, and command history features.
 It uses the `readline` library for input handling and `color` for colorful terminal output.